top of page

 THE DAY OF YOUR APPOINTMENT

 • DO NOT wear any makeup, moisturiser, deodorant, perfume or oils on the day of your appointment.
-These products can leave a barrier on the skin and prevent the full colour from developing.

 THE SPRAY TANNING SESSION